corpnewt/CorpBot.py/README.md

 	   └─ Lists the users currently being ignored.
 	  $kick [members] [reason] (AKA: yeet)
 	   └─ Kicks the passed members for the specified reason.
+	  $klean [members] [reason] (AKA: scam)
+	   └─ Bans the passed members for the specified reason, then unbans them in order t...
 	  $listen [member]
 	   └─ Removes a member from the bot's "ignore" list (bot-admin only).
 	  $listenall